 When boat guides take visitors out on the lake, they often take two bottles along – one empty and one full of purified water.
 Visitors are amazed when the guides fill the empty bottle with lake water and hold it beside the purified water.
 Because the lake is also spring fed, its water is crystal clear making it a haven for scuba divers.
 Divers can explore the normal sunken debris, looking for fish in old boats, cars and trees, but residents of Beaver Lake have also placed sculptures for divers to find and explore.
 In the fall there is an underwater pumpkin carving contest.
 Divers carve their pumpkins underwater and then bring them to the surface for judging.

 Remains of the underwater Monte Ne resort are hard to see because of their proximity to the river.
 Built in the 1800’s, Monte Ne was a world class resort area including two of the biggest hotels of the time.
 Wealthy guests rode gondolas imported from Venice through the streams to the hotels.
 When the lake was filled, the abandoned resort was flooded.
-When lake levels are low, visitors can see the resort foundations, large gondola bridges, and most spectacularly, the resort’s amphitheatre.
+When lake levels are low, visitors can see the resort foundations, large gondola bridges, and most spectacularly, the resort’s amphitheater.

 With its natural beauty, rich diverse history, and crystal clear water, Beaver Lake is sure to beckon to outdoor enthusiasts, adventurers, and explorers alike.
 Guest can camp, stay in a rustic cabin or a modern motel.
 Everyone will find something that fits them at Beaver Lake.

-Things to do at Beaver Lake AR
+Things to Do at Beaver Lake

 - Vacation Rentals